DarkRiftNetworking/BenchmarkNet/README.md

 Discussion
 --------
-You can find the latest benchmark results in the [thread](https://forum.unity.com/threads/benchmarknet-stress-test-for-enet-unet-litenetlib-lidgren-and-miniudp.512507 "thread") on Unity forums.
+Feel free to join the discussion in the [thread](https://forum.unity.com/threads/benchmarknet-stress-test-for-enet-unet-litenetlib-lidgren-and-miniudp.512507 "thread") on Unity forums.

 If you have any questions, contact me via [email](mailto:nxrighthere@gmail.com "email").